 VICTIMIZATION & ANOMY

 The sale of illicit products depends on the acquisition of these same products through theft, smuggling, trafficking, counterfeiting, among other crimes.
-The negative externality of the marketing of illegal products stems precisely from this crime associated with illicit trade, which also involves corruption, money laundering and homicides to keep the illicit markets in operation.
-These crimes together increase the risk of victimization, the degradation of the quality of life and the business environment in Brazilian society, through the damage, loss, fear, suffering and, at the limit, injured and killed people resulting from their operators.
+The unwanted consequences of illicit markets – or negative externalities, as economists prefer – derive precisely from their association with crime to maintain the entire commercial operation, which increases the risk of victimization of people, companies and the environment, the degradation of quality of life and the business environment in Brazilian society.

-Victimization of the environment, fauna trafficking and loss of intangible public assets – Another type of illegal and harmful transfer of heritage arises from the victimization of the environment and artistic and cultural goods, such as the sale of illegally harvested wood and the illicit trafficking and sale of works of art, rare books, monuments / historical objects, of high aggregate value.
-The National Network to Combat Trafficking in Wild Animals informs that the illicit fauna and flora market generates around 10 to 20 billion dollars a year in the World, and Brazil would contribute with around 5% and 15% of that total, especially with the illicit poultry trade.
-In addition to the destruction of wildlife and the scientific, artistic and cultural damage that this type of illegal exploitation causes, there are losses in the potential for biodiversity, for tourist attraction and especially for the country’s socio-environmental responsibility, a fundamental conditional element for international trade, especially in agricultural commodities.
-Even humanity’s ancestral relationship with animals is victimized by illicit markets that involve domestic animals for commercialization or for exploitation of them in illegal and cruel games, such as dog and cock fighting.
+- The environment and artistic and cultural goods do not go without consequences, with animal trafficking, the extraction and illegal trade of wood or works of art, rare books, monuments and historical objects of high added value.
+The National Network to Combat Trafficking in Wild Animals informs that the illicit fauna and flora market generates around 10 to 20 billion dollars a year in the world, and Brazil would contribute 5% to 15% of this total, especially with the poultry trade.
+In addition to the destruction of wildlife and the scientific, artistic and cultural damage that this type of illicit exploitation causes, there are losses in the potential for biodiversity, tourist attraction and especially in the country’s socio-environmental responsibility, which is a conditioning element for legal international trade, especially agricultural commodities.
+Even domestic animals become victims of this criminal network when traded illegally or exploited in illegal games, such as dog and cockfights.

-Anomie – when the State, through its criminal justice system, is no longer able to provide protection to prevent society to fall victim of the actions of illicit markets and fails to provide justice to those who were victimized, a state of social and institutional anomie is established, which favors the sedimentation of the illicit economy, the destabilisation of governments and states.
-Anomie means, etymologically, the absence of law.
-In society, the most common evidence is the naturalization of the supply and consumption of illicit products, demonstrating the low cost of crime.
-The purchase of illicit products and services is seen simply as a “good deal”, as an “option”, given the attractive price.
-The trail of crimes, suffering and illegalities that a stolen cell phone, a counterfeit piece of clothing or a smuggled pack of cigarettes has caused is ignored.
-In control institutions, the evidence of anomie is the naturalization of internal inefficiency and corruption.
-The absence of effective legal and structural tools to combat and control crime weakens the internal commitment to results, creating incentives for chronic inefficiency and corruption.
-It turns the lives of public officials, the overwhelming majority honest and dedicated, into a real ordeal.
+When the State, through its judicial system, is no longer able to protect society and criminalize those involved in the operations of illicit markets, a state of social and institutional disorder, or anomie, is established, which favors the consolidation of the illicit economy and at the same time destabilizes governments and states.
+In society, the most common evidence of anomie is the naturalization of the supply and consumption of illicit products, result of the low overall cost of crime.
+The purchase of illicit products and services is seen simply as a “good deal”, as an “option”, given the attractiveness of the price.
+And the trail of crimes, suffering and illegalities left behind a stolen cell phone, a fake piece of clothing or a smuggled pack of cigarettes is almost always ignored.
+In the control institutions, the evidence of anomie is the naturalization of internal inefficiency and corruption.
+The absence of clear and efficient laws and an effective infrastructure for the fight and control of crime weakens the internal commitment to results, feeding chronic inefficiency and corruption, and transforming the lives of public agents, the overwhelming majority honest and dedicated, in real Calvary.